Alabama Department of Public Health

 Program Area: Support for Quality Improvement

-All Alabama critical access hospitals (CAHs) receive support for quality improvement through Alabama's Rural Quality Network (RQN).
-You can read more below regarding RQN and the activities surrounding RQN to support Flex hospitals.
+All Alabama critical access hospitals (CAHs) receive support for quality improvement (QI) through Alabama's Rural Quality Network (RQN).
+Please read more below regarding RQN and the activities surrounding RQN to support Flex hospitals.

 Program Area: Support for Financial and Operational Improvement